holliwood8/LargeLarryModelers/README.md

 - Demonstration of how measurement technologies have evolved
 - Proof-of-concept for personalized biological monitoring

-### Contributing
-Students are encouraged to:
-- Fork the repository and experiment with different analysis approaches
-- Extend the analysis with additional statistical methods
-- Create new visualizations to explore different aspects of the data
-- Apply similar methods to other biological datasets
-- Share improvements and novel analytical approaches

 ### Contact
 - **Instructor**: Dr. Benjamin Smarr (bsmarr@ucsd.edu)

-### Acknowledgments
-Special thanks to LS (Larry Smarr) for the extraordinary commitment to longitudinal biological data collection since 1993, creating this invaluable resource for systems biology education and research.

 ### License
 This educational material is provided for academic use in BENG 211.